JhoanGamarra/CL-Challenge/README.md

 - Get list of teams that belong to "Spanish la Liga".
 - Show the team detail.
-- TODO Change of league selection.
+- Spinner with league selector(Soccers Leagues)

 ### Versions